eduk8s-tests/lab-tkg-aws-installer/README.md

     Must be used if running the installer on Linux.
 The ports 10080, 10082, 11111 and 8080 must be available on the host docker runs.

-Use the configuration file that applies to for your platform in the commands below.
+Use the configuration file that applies to your platform in the commands below.

 If you are running docker on Windows (WSL 2), you must though also work out